 If you’re installing on concrete or another artificial surface, leaving six inch gaps around the outer edges of the turf will ensure that the turf has the ability to drain properly.

 If you’re installing turf on top of soil, a base for drainage will be necessary to ensure that water doesn’t build up and cause mold.

 Plastic Bender Board

-Or other waterproof borders can be installed around the outer edges of the artificial turf to protect vegetation and other parts of your lawn.
+You can install plastic bender board, or other waterproof borders around the outer edges of the artificial turf to protect vegetation and other parts of your lawn.
 Make sure that its height isn’t above the level of the grass to ensure that there’s proper drainage.

 To assist with drainage and also ensure that your artificial turf doesn’t slump, you’ll need to install some sort of base material.